-- The grants will first be awarded to the highest scoring eligible proposal in each of the following underserved Regents Higher Education Regions: Southern Tier Region, North Country Region.
-(A list of Counties Organized by Higher Education Region is available on the NYSED website.) - After making awards to the underserved regions, remaining applications will be awarded in a statewide ranking until there are no fundable applications remaining or until the multi-year amount of funding is exhausted. - Proposals from partnerships whose target enrollment includes at least 51% of their students from Focus school districts and/or Priority or Focus School(s), including those schools defined in Education Law 211-f and identified as Struggling Schools and Persistently Struggling Schools, and proposals from pre-existing ECHSs, and proposals for ECHS projects that focus on Computer Science will receive bonus points as outlined in this RFP.
+- The highest scoring application will be awarded in a statewide ranking. - Proposals from partnerships whose target enrollment includes at least 51% of their students from Focus school districts and/or Priority or Focus School(s), including those schools defined in Education Law 211-f and identified as Struggling Schools and Persistently Struggling Schools and proposals for ECHS projects that focus on Computer Science will receive bonus points as outlined in this RFP.
 Bonus points will be considered after the proposal meets the minimum scoring threshold.